akilmarshall/trumark/README.md

 Trumark is a database system that implements a website front end to facilitate querying of the database.
 Queries are string based using a tag systems "inspired" by [scryfall](https://scryfall.com/docs/syntax).

 ## Todo
+* update schema to reflect the intended implementation
 * implement search box stump
 * database implementation
 * magic card data mass import